Car Maintenance Checklist to Prevent Accidents

 Oil

 This is the fluid that keeps everything in your car running perfectly.
-To check the engine oil level in your vehicle, you only have to use the dipstick and see which mark the liquid is at.
-Keep in mind that if the color of the oil in the dipstick is black, your car needs an urgent change of engine oil.
-Generally, this fluid must be changed every 3,000 miles.
-So be sure to keep an eye on your car’s stats and your maintenance schedule.
+To check the engine oil level in your vehicle, use the dipstick to see which mark the oil is at.
+Keep in mind that if the oil on the dipstick is black, your car needs an urgent oil change.

 Tire Pressure